Wyclefm/RESEARCH/README.md

 # RESEARCH
-First-line treatment failure in children.
+First-line ART treatment failure in children between the ages of 0 to 19 years old.